Claiming the Lost Self: Conclusion

 Closing Recognition

 Living wholeness is not an arrival.
 It is a way of participating in life without abandoning yourself.
 It is the quiet authority that comes when truth is no longer postponed.
 It is the moment a woman recognizes that she is living her own truth.
-This is the essential movement gathered in the claiming of the lost self conclusion.
+This is the essential movement gathered in the claiming of the lost self conclusion, where inner truth is lived as a life that is finally her own.

 Frequently Asked Questions